WICG/trust-token-api/ISSUER_PROTOCOL.md

 } RedeemResponse;
 ```

-## TrustTokenV2VOPRF Crypto Protocol
+## PrivateStateTokenV2VOPRF Crypto Protocol

-This Trust Token crypto protocol is based on the VOPRF design in https://datatracker.ietf.org/doc/draft-irtf-cfrg-voprf/.
-This crypto protocol is used in both the V2 and V3 Trust Token protocol versions.
+This Private State Token crypto protocol is based on the VOPRF design in https://datatracker.ietf.org/doc/draft-irtf-cfrg-voprf/.
+This crypto protocol is used in both the V2 and V3 Private State Token protocol versions.

 ### Keys

-The Trust Token protocol primarily requires keypairs consisting of each public metadata bucket:
+The Private State Token protocol primarily requires keypairs consisting of each public metadata bucket:

-*   TrustTokenSecretKey/TrustTokenPublicKey - A Trust Token keypair used to sign and verify Trust Tokens.
+*   PrivateStateTokenSecretKey/PrivateStateTokenPublicKey - A Private State Token keypair used to sign and verify Private State Tokens.

-#### TrustTokenSecretKey/TrustTokenPublicKey
+#### PrivateStateTokenSecretKey/PrivateStateTokenPublicKey

-These are keys used in Trust Token consisting of elliptic curve scalars and points.
+These are keys used in Private State Token consisting of elliptic curve scalars and points.
 All scalars and points are sized based on the curve choice (P-384).
 Up to 6 keys may be configured in parallel in the key commitment.

 Each keypair consist of the following: